 - Innovation – creativity, resourcefulness, and problem-solving skills

 - One Institute – team work, respect and supportiveness

 - Transparency – open communication and proactive information sharing

 - Diversity – an environment of inclusiveness and how a range of different backgrounds makes us more effective in our work

 - Integrity – accountability to the highest standards

 We seek people who have an interest in U.S.-China relations and are driven to help us achieve our mission.
 Exceptional writing, research and analytical skills are important in our work.
-Headquartered at the University of Chicago, we have offices in Beijing, China, Washington, DC and San Francisco.
+Headquartered at the University of Chicago, we have offices in Beijing, China and Washington, D.C.
 If you’re looking for an opportunity to affect real change, join us!

 Be part of our small, energetic team that encourages sharing ideas and continuous learning in order to support and promote our work.
 We offer a flexible, collaborative work environment with competitive compensation and benefits.